 - 1.3 The PPF operates in a particular context (i.e. insolvency) and it is therefore appropriate for it to assess distribution of levy in that context.
-As such, it is reasonable that the value of a scheme asset for levy purposes can differ from the "going concern" accounting value stated in the scheme accounts even if that might result in an asset having no or a trivial value for levy purposes. - 1.4 ABC Arrangements are generally related to the Employer's (or group's) business1.
+As such, it is reasonable that the value of a scheme asset for levy purposes can differ from the "going concern" accounting value stated in the scheme accounts even if that might result in an asset having no or a trivial value for levy purposes. - 1.4 ABC Arrangements are generally related to the Employer's (or Group's) business1.
 Therefore, in the insolvency context, the risks associated with investments of this nature are higher than those associated with other, unrelated, scheme assets.
 The Board has decided to focus on the amount the trustee could expect to realise from that investment in an insolvency situation.
-The Board would expect that the value of the underlying ABC Asset will play an important part in valuing the trustee's investment.
+The Board would expect that the value of the underlying ABC Asset will play an important part in valuing the trustee's investment. - 1.5 For this reason, in very broad terms, the Board's approach to ABC Arrangements will be to start by excluding the value attributed to them in the assets data used for levy purposes (usually the scheme accounts which feed into the latest s179 valuation).
+If full information is not available to allow the Board to do this, then approximate data or prudent assumptions will be made.